tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 }
 ```

-The key difference is semantic: SNAPSHOT isolation explicitly guarantees first-committer-wins semantics for overlapping write sets, making it suitable for workloads with high contention on specific keys.
+The key difference is semantic · SNAPSHOT isolation explicitly guarantees first-committer-wins semantics for overlapping write sets, making it suitable for workloads with high contention on specific keys.
 The implementation is the same as REPEATABLE READ in TidesDB's current design.

 **SERIALIZABLE (Level 4) · SSI Implementation**

-Implementation: Full Serializable Snapshot Isolation (SSI) with read-write antidependency detection.
+Implementation · Full Serializable Snapshot Isolation (SSI) with read-write antidependency detection.
 Extends SNAPSHOT isolation with an additional check at commit time.

 At transaction begin, registers in `cf->active_txn_buffer` with isolation level stored:
 ```c